tidyverse/tidyverse.org/content/blog/tidymodels-2021-q3/index.md

 This dataset was sourced from [Kim and Escobedo-Land (2015)](https://doi.org/10.1080/26939169.2021.1924516).
 Permission to use this dataset was explicitly granted by OkCupid, but since that time, concerns have been raised about the ethics of using this or similar data sets, for example to identify individuals.
 [Xiao and Ma (2021)](https://doi.org/10.1080/26939169.2021.1930812) specifically address the possible misuse of this particular dataset, and we now agree that it isn't a good option to use for examples or teaching.
 In the most recent release of modeldata, we have marked these datasets as deprecated.
 We have removed them from the [development version of the package on GitHub](https://github.com/tidymodels/modeldata/), and they will be removed entirely in the _next_ CRAN release.
 We especially want to thank Albert Kim, one of the authors of the original paper, for his [thoughtful and helpful discussion](https://github.com/tidymodels/modeldata/issues/10).

-One of the reasons we found the OkCupid dataset useful was that it included multiple text columns per observation, so removing these two motivated us to look for a new option to include instead.
+One of the reasons we found the OkCupid dataset useful was that it included multiple text columns per observation, so removing these two datasets motivated us to look for a new option to include instead.
 We landed on [metadata for modern artwork from the Tate Gallery](https://modeldata.tidymodels.org/reference/tate_text.html); if you used `okc_text` in the past, we recommend switching to `tate_text`.
 For example, we can count how many of these examples of artwork involve paper or canvas.

 ```r